Why Adalo Works for Building a Laundromat Management App

 Step 2: Set Up Your App with Adalo

 Now that you've outlined your app's key features, it's time to bring them to life using Adalo.
-This platform's visual builder uses AI to help you create a fully functional app - no coding required.
-With Adalo, you can structure your database, design screens for web, iOS, and Android, and set up workflows - all from a single build that works seamlessly across platforms.
+The platform's visual builder—described by users as "as easy as PowerPoint"—helps you create a fully functional app without coding.
+With Adalo, you can structure your database, design screens for web, iOS, and Android, and set up workflows—all from a single build that works seamlessly across platforms.

 Create Your App's Database Structure